Compass: SLO-aware Query Planner for Compound AI Serving at Scale: Background and Motivation

-While optimizing SLO service goodput is a key focus in many ML serving advances~\cite{zhang2023shepherd, infaas-atc21}, compound AI serving introduces unique systems challenges due to its user-centric nature and spans across various stages and infrastructure tiers.
+While optimizing SLO service goodput (i.e., cost-effectiveness) remains the key as prior advances for single ML models~\cite{zhang2023shepherd, infaas-atc21}, compound AI serving introduces unique challenges due to its wide span of operators and deployment scenarios.

-\paragraph{Diverse SLO Requirements.} As ML applications increasingly serve diverse end users, SLO requirements now vary not only across applications but also among users within the same application~\cite{infaas-atc21}.
-For instance, speaking and reading speeds differ by language and age in live speech recognition and video chats~\cite{andes-arxiv24}, while user playstyles and speeds vary widely in AI-powered gaming~\cite{gcp-genai-gaming, gaming-speed}.
+\bipar{Diverse SLO Requirements and Runtime Environments.} SLO requirements vary not only across applications but also among users within the same application~\cite{infaas-atc21, apidog2023chatgpt-free-vs-paid, agarwal2024tarzan-videoconferencing}.
+For example, speaking speeds differ by language and age in live agent chat~\cite{andes-arxiv24}; user playstyles and reaction times vary widely in AI-powered gaming~\cite{gaming-speed}; and users interacting with ChatGPT's live video chat for real-world assistance exhibit varying responsive needs~\cite{assistive-ai}.

-\paragraph{Heterogeneous Infrastructure Capabilities.} Compound AI serving can span heterogeneous infrastructure tiers, facing wide variations in network conditions and system performance (e.g., differing capabilities of edge devices and cloud machine instances), so even queries with identical SLO requirements can necessitate distinct execution pipelines.
-As shown in Figure~\ref{fig:heter-speed}, our analysis of real-world network bandwidth from 10K end-user devices~\cite{mobiperf-url, fedscale-icml22} shows that their available bandwidth to the cloud varies by orders of magnitude, as do device compute capabilities.

-\paragraph{Enormous Plan Search Space.} Beyond heterogeneous system speeds, input data distribution is often query- and user-specific, requiring personalized plans even when targeting identical accuracy requirements.
-For example, in an interactive movie tour application (a video Q\&A task) powered by a multimodal serving pipeline~\cite{videommeds}, Figure~\ref{fig:heter-data} shows that the accuracy of a fixed serving pipeline can vary significantly depending on the movie being watched.
-Importantly, more resource-intensive configurations do not consistently yield better accuracy, further complicating the planning space.
+Even under identical SLO targets, queries often encounter heterogeneous runtime environments and input data characteristics.
+Operators may be distributed across machines with varying capabilities for cost efficiency (e.g., mixing high- and low-end GPUs in the cloud) or even span heterogeneous tiers such as edge devices, MEC, and cloud platforms (e.g., for live edge inputs).
+At the same time, input distributions are query- and user-specific.
+For example, our experiments on real-world video chats~\cite{videommeds} (Figure~\ref{fig:heter-data}) reveal that the accuracy of a fixed pipeline varies widely depending on the user's video input, such as content and lighting conditions~\cite{assistive-ai}.
+Importantly, more resource-intensive configurations do not always yield higher accuracy, making pipeline planning intractable.
+All these necessitate customized pipelines.